marad/marad.github.io/_posts/2015-07-31-custom-java-8-collectors.md

 is used when the process can be parallelized.
 This method is here to merge processing results from different threads.
 Every thread gets part of the stream to collect, and in the end all the resulting accumulators are merged by this method.
-In this particular collector the implementation for this method can be a bit tricky, but is not crucial so I just let it go :)
+In this particular collector the implementation for this method can be a bit tricky, but is not crucial so I just let it go :) We will not use distributed processing anyway.

 This method is not used unless you create `parallelStream()` instead of `stream()` from the collection.